EquipableMC/SkBee-Continued/README.md

 # Continued Fork of SkBee (now called SkAssist)
 Why did I fork SkBee?
 Well you see, Shane has recently said he would stop working on SkBee for reasons, read his statement [here](https://github.com/ShaneBeee/SkBee/wiki/statement).
 I have decided that me and others would continue development of SkBee as it is one of the most useful addons in Skript.
 All future updates will be on this repository under a new name called "SkAssist".
-That being said, there will be a different Spigot link, bstats, and SkUnity Forums link.
+That being said, there will be a different Spigot link, bstats, and SkUnity Forums link. **This is an unofficial fork!!**

 # SkAssist

-**SkAssist** is a Skript Addon continued fork of [**SkBee**](https://github.com/ShaneBeee/SkBee) that aims to add more useful elements to [**Skript**](https://github.com/SkriptLang/Skript).
+**SkAssist** is a Skript Addon which is a continued fork of [**SkBee**](https://github.com/ShaneBeee/SkBee) that aims to add more useful elements to [**Skript**](https://github.com/SkriptLang/Skript).
+(This is an unofficial fork).

 ## Elements
 This is only a small list of the many things included